 When interviewing agents (btw, please interview more than one), your buyer's agent should bring up this fee during your conversation.
 It should also be in the agreement that they might ask you to sign.

-We have every right as consumers to say NO to this fee, but you need to know to ask about it before you get into an agreement with your agent.
+We have every right as consumers to negotiate this fee, but you need to ask about it before you get into an agreement with your agent.
 While a lot of agents agree that it is a cash grab, not every agent will be willing to remove it.
 Know that in rejecting this fee, your agent might have to cover the fee themselves, but as home buyers, how much more are we expected to pay for when making the biggest purchase of our life?